To the Editor:

 Re “To Promote Inclusivity, Stay Away from Personality Assessments,” by Quinisha Jackson-Wright (Smarter Living, Aug.
 26):

-Taking the test has no harm, as it can help many people learn something that they never knew about them selves before, and possibly help them in a career they are new to.
+Taking the test should’ve given her no harm, as it can help many people learn something that they never knew about them selves before, and possibly help them in a career they are new to.
 Being required to take the test does not seem like something that should be required by a company, however I understand why some companies would want the employees to take the test.
 The only thing that I do not agree with is that people should not be required to share their results as in Ms. Wright’s case people can make an unfair bias against you or you could feel like an outlier.

 The overall article I do not agree with completely.
 I think that blaming the Myers-Briggs test was not the right thing because it helps so many people and has no harm in it.
 If someone does not like or support the team that they are put into, then they should not stick around with that team and wait for something better to happen.
 When knowing in this world especially, waiting for that perfect promotion is not really a golden reality.